 The admission number for Year 7 for the Academy is 210.

 The first step is in applying for a place is for parents/carers to complete the common application form for the Local Authority where they live.
 Worcestershire County Council’s form is available at www.worcestershire.gov.uk via Schools Admissions.
 Applicants apply on line and there is also more information available there about the admissions 2019 timetable, booklets and guides and fact sheets.
-The closing date for application forms is 31 October 2018 in line with Local Authority co-ordinated admission scheme deadlines.
+The closing date for application forms is 31 October 2019 in line with Local Authority co-ordinated admission scheme deadlines.
 The school offer notification date from the Local Authority is 1st March 2020.
 If you already have a sibling in the school please make sure you identify this with the Local Authority.

 In addition to this, Tudor Grange Academy Worcester also requires potential applicants to complete a Fair Banding form.
 As part of our admissions criteria and to be considered for admission to the Academy, all applicants must have sat a Fair Banding test.
 This also applies to the siblings already attending the school.
 The closing date for receipt of the Fair Banding form by the Academy is 31 October.
 The Fair Banding form is also available at local Primary Schools, Reception at Tudor Grange and can be downloaded from the link at the top of this page.